ts-common/fun.ts/README.md

 [![Build Status](https://dev.azure.com/ts-common/ts-common/_apis/build/status/ts-common.fun.ts?branchName=master)](https://dev.azure.com/ts-common/ts-common/_build/latest?definitionId=30&branchName=master) [![npm version](https://badge.fury.io/js/%40ts-common%2Ffun.ts.svg)](https://badge.fury.io/js/%40ts-common%2Ffun.ts)

-Pure functional subset of JavaScripts/TypeScript.
+Purely functional subset of JavaScripts/TypeScript.

 There are a lot of pure functional languages that can be compiled to JavaScript.
 Usually, the biggest problem with these libraries is inteoperability.
 For example, if you have a big project written on JavaScript, it's very challenging to rewrite parts of this project step-by-step using another language. https://github.com/jashkenas/coffeescript/wiki/List-of-languages-that-compile-to-JS#static-typing.